Buldir Island: Bird life

 The recovery program for the subspecies involved capturing goslings on Buldir Island for a captive breeding program.
-The birds produced by this program were reintroduced to Aleutian Islands which had been cleared of foxes by teams of trappers and hunters working for the National Wildlife Refuge.
+The birds produced by this program were reintroduced to Aleutian Islands that had been cleared of foxes by teams of trappers and hunters working for the National Wildlife Refuge.
 The recovery plan worked and the Aleutian cackling goose was removed from the list of endangered species in 2001.
-By 2017 there were perhaps as many as 150,000 Aleutian cackling geese, most or perhaps all of them descended from the original Buldir Island population.
+By 2017, the islands had perhaps as many as 150,000 Aleutian cackling geese, most or perhaps all of them descended from the original Buldir Island population.